 - Newsletter articles you can modify for your own use

 - A template for small cards you can produce with voter registration information; good for off-site consumers/clients and staff or payroll stuffers.

 - Leaflets and other pamphlets on how to get forms, how to fill them out and how to return them.

 - Keep it legal.
 Avoid perceptions of "politicizing" this campaign.
 Make it a voluntary, non-partisan effort and ensure people don't feel pressured or coerced to support one candidate or another.

 - The Secretary of State has registration forms in Spanish, Portuguese, Chinese, Vietnamese, Russian, Khmer, Haitian Creole, as well as in English.
-Ask them for voter forms here.
+Download the forms here.

 - Periodically ask whether the board and staff have updated their voter registration.
 If they move, they must re-register.
-If you are unsure of your status, the Council can look up your voter information and verify your address.
+Check voter registration status here.

 - Send information on your agency to candidates running for office.
 Invite all candidates to your programs for a tour.

 - Check out our national partner, Nonprofit VOTE, for more information.